What Are the Most Exciting Things to Do in Chicago with Kids?

 b- Lincoln Park Zoo

-Lincoln Park is a long strip on the North Side of the city, featuring grassy picnic areas, trails, and ponds along the lake.
+Lincoln Park is a long strip on the North Side of the city, featuring grassy picnic areas, trails, splash pads, and ponds along the lake.
 There is also a Farm-in-the-Zoo section where youngsters can learn about barnyard animals and may be allowed to feed them.
 Younger kids especially enjoy the hands-on barnyard animal experiences.

 c- Brookfield Zoo

-3- Outdoor Adventures and Iconic Parks for Kids
+5- Outdoor Adventures and Iconic Parks for Kids

 Chicago’s beautiful parks and spaces are the perfect places for kids to burn off energy while soaking in the city’s natural charm.
-Millecity’sPark and Grant Park are two of the city’s most popular green spaces, offering expansive areas, family-friendly amenities, and plenty of room for outdoor fun.
+Millennium Park and Grant Park are two of the city’s most popular green spaces, offering expansive areas, family-friendly amenities, and plenty of room for outdoor fun.

-a Millennium Park and Cloud Gate
+a- Millennium Park and Cloud Gate

 The park is in the center of downtown and is bordered by Michigan Avenue, making it very accessible on foot and within walking distance of most hotels.
 Other events at the park throughout the year include family-friendly activities, outdoor concerts, and art exhibits.